 Konrad Lorenz first met the ornithologists Oskar Heinroth and Erwin Stresemann in Berlin in 1931 – a decisive event for his entire subsequent scientific career.
 In 1933 he was awarded his second doctorate in Vienna, this time as Dr. phil. in zoology.
 In 1936 Lorenz was habilitated, so that from 1937 he could be granted the teaching license for “Zoology with special consideration of comparative anatomy and animal psychology” at the University of Vienna; this was the first academic teaching license of its kind in Austria.

 In 1937, due to the rejection of his ethological research by the majority of Viennese professors, Konrad Lorenz applied abroad – to the Notgemeinschaft der deutschen Wissenschaft, the predecessor of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – for funding for his studies on congenital movements in duck birds.
 However, this application was rejected despite an excellent positive report.
 The reason for the rejection was that “above all the political convictions and the ancestry of Dr. Konrad Lorenz were questioned“.
 At the second attempt, Lorenz’s application for a research grant was successful.
-From 1938 he worked on disturbances of instinct behaviour by domestication on wild geese and crosses of wild goose and house goose.
+From 1938 he worked on disturbances of instinct behavior by domestication on wild geese and crosses of wild goose and house goose.
 In the following years – until 1944 – Lorenz increasingly transferred his findings on domestication-induced changes in animal behaviour to humans.

 Academic Career and World War II